 Ron Avi Astor

-Ron Avi Astor holds joint appointments in the USC School of Social Work and USC Rossier School of Education.
-His work examines the role of the physical, social-organizational and cultural contexts in schools related to different kinds of school violence (e.g., sexual harassment, bullying, school fights, emotional abuse, weapon use, teacher/child violence).
+Ron Avi Astor holds the Marjory Crump Chair Professorship in Social Welfare at the UCLA Luskin School of Public Affairs with a joint appointment in the UCLA Graduate School of Education and Information Studies.
+His work examines the role of the physical, social-organizational and cultural contexts in schools related to different kinds of bullying and school violence (e.g., sexual harassment, cyber bullying, discrimination hate acts, school fights, emotional abuse, weapon use, teacher/child violence).
+This work documents the ecological influences of the family, community, school and culture on different forms of bullying and school violence.
+This work has been used worldwide.
 Astor’s studies have included tens of thousands of schools and millions of students, teachers, parents and administrators.
-Over the past 10 years, findings from these studies have been published in more than 150 scholarly manuscripts.
+Over the past 20 years, findings from these studies have been published in more than 200 scholarly manuscripts.

 Along with his colleague Rami Benbenishty, Astor developed a school mapping and monitoring procedure that is used “at scale” regionally and with local students and teachers to generate “grassroots” solutions to safety problems.
 The findings of these studies have been widely cited in the international media, in the United States, and Israel.

 Astor’s work has won numerous international research awards from the Society for Social Work Research, the American Psychological Association, the American Educational Research Association, the Military Child Educational Coalition and other research organizations.
 He has an honorary doctorate from Hebrew Union College.
 Astor is a fellow of APA, AERA, and an elected member of the National Academy of Education and American Academy of Social Work and Social Welfare.